-The Bewitching Hour
+The Witching Hour

-No one warned me what to expect on a daily basis when I picked my two year old daughter up from daycare.
+No one warned me what to expect on a daily basis when I picked up my two-year-old daughter from daycare.
 Of all the advice I'd gotten, somehow they forgot to mention the repeated meltdowns, horrific drives home, and unpleasant events that invariably followed picking my kid up from school.
 The scenario plays out like this:

 - Once we get home, she's clingy and whiny and isn't happy unless I hold her.
 This continues for at least half an hour.

-After doing research, I was relieved to discover that what my daughter was doing was normal behavior for a toddler.
+After asking around and doing my research, I was relieved to discover that what my daughter was doing was normal behavior for a toddler.

 While you may not be able to prevent every tantrum that your toddler has, by being prepared and planning ahead, you can reduce the number of tantrums and the length of time they last.

-1. Have a snack in the car for the drive home.
+- Have a snack in the car for the drive home.
 Toddlers are often hungry at the end of the day and a snack can take the edge off their hunger.
 It can also distract them from getting upset.
 You can choose healthy, portable foods to take with you, like cheese and crackers or small bites of fruit.

 - Maintain a routine.
 They need to know what to expect.
 Knowing the routine will help them feel as if they have some control over their day, and this will make transitions go more smoothly.
 So go home first if you have to run an errand at the end of the day.
 Your toddler will be much more likely to cooperate if they've had a chance to relax.